 Embrace The Season

-Yes it might feel cliched when you’re planning your wedding at the height of summer to have pine cones and lots of candles, but that’s exactly what makes this time of year so special.
-Enjoy the festivities, make your event space feel cosy and inviting – there’s a huge range of ways to style a Winter Wedding stylishly, with no tinsel or stuffed robins in sight.
+Yes it might feel cliched when you're planning your wedding at the height of summer to have pine cones and lots of candles, but that's exactly what makes this time of year so special!
+Enjoy the festivities, make your event space feel cosy and inviting - there's a huge range of ways to style a Winter Wedding tastefully, with no tinsel or stuffed robins in sight.

 It will be cold.
-You’ll need a jacket – it’s an excuse to buy some fabulous faux fur or sequinned number as far as we’re concerned.
-Don’t forget your Bridesmaids either, goose pimpled flesh in photographs is not attractive.
-And it’s not nice for them 😉 Shoe wise, have a super sexy pair obviously, but perhaps a sensible pair for walking around in, if needed.
+You'll need a jacket - it's an excuse to buy some fabulous faux fur or sequinned number as far as we're concerned!
+(Don't forget your Bridesmaids either).
+Shoe wise, have a super sexy pair obviously, but perhaps a sensible pair for walking around in, if needed.
 No one nails a ski boot quite like Real Bride Harriet.

 And lastly, if it's raining/snowing/drizzling remember that guests won't want to walk anywhere - consider methods of ferrying them from venue to venue if needs be.
 Yes, it's an additional expense, but they will thank you for it when their hair doesn't resemble a drowned rat.
 And to be honest, so will you!
 Is anyone getting married this winter?
 Do you have any tips other readers might find useful?
 We'd love to know!